Overcast · 55°

 16. Classifies inmates; assigns inmates to housing areas; reviews arrest records.

-17. Directs and controls special management inmates; reviews inmate status in isolation cells, holding cells or hospital areas; observes mentally ill or suicidal persons; monitors and logs behavior of inmates in segregation cells.
+17. Directs and controls special management inmates; reviews inmate status in isolation cells, holding cells, or hospital areas; observes mentally ill or suicidal persons; monitors and logs the behavior of inmates in segregation cells.

-18. Enforces inmate rules and discipline; reviews incident reports, procedures for inmate discipline, inmate statements; investigates incidents; coordinates inmate disciplinary hearings; writes disciplinary action reports; enforces sanctions
+18. Enforces inmate rules and discipline; reviews incident reports, procedures for inmate discipline, and inmate statements; investigates incidents; coordinates inmate disciplinary hearings; writes disciplinary action reports; enforces sanctions.

 20. Controls inmate visits and enforces visiting procedures; maintains visitors’ log; observes visitors and inmates during visits.